Case Study #1

 Case Study #10

-'Help!
+From: 'Help!
 Our Strategic Partner is in trouble'

 The SITUATION: A small but highly profitable family-run UK firm had drifted into a situation where it was too dependent on a single Strategic Partner.
 And that Partner appeared to be running into financial trouble.
 The UK firm was at risk of being pulled under if the Partner collapsed.

 David helped to resolve a range of issues with the client and their Partner quickly.
-Analysis revealed some root causes of issues in both organizations.
+The Crisis Adaptability Diagnostic revealed root causes of issues in both organizations.
 These included problems with governance, roles and responsibilities, service level agreements, financial management and leadership styles and staff motivation.
 It turned out that what appeared to be fundamental problems were just symptoms.
 And in this case the symptoms were much more alarming than the actual problems.
 David co-designed and implemented the use of a few small but powerful tools that brought clarity and system to the internal workings - and joint workings - between the two small and medium organizations.